-When it comes to choosing the right layout for your video, there are four main options to pick from.
+When it comes to choosing the right layout for your video, there are four main options to pick from as you can see below.
 We’ll discuss each of them in this blog along with top use cases and our tips for a successful video.

 - Have you planned your video from start to finish?
-If you haven’t then do this now, you can only decide on a layout once you know how many scenes you’ll have.
-For our advice and tips on effective video planning, click here.
+If you haven’t then do this now, you can only really decide on a layout once you know how many scenes you’ll have.
+For our advice and tips on effective video planning, check out our guide here.

 - Finally, all of these layouts require you to know how to set the camera and create a scene in VideoScribe.
 If you don’t already know how to do this, click here to find out how.